 This metric helps determine where your ad will show up, relative to other ads, when it's triggered to appear on Google.
 Your rank is determined using your bid, your Quality Score, and other factors.

 A conversion is whatever you set it to be — a new subscription, a purchase, or a new sign-up — either way, it means that the user takes the action that you wanted them to take.

 Search ads are text ads that are displayed on Google results pages.
 As an example, a search for “ski shop” returns sponsored results:

 The benefit of search ads is that you’re displaying your ad in the place where most searchers look for information first — on Google.
 And Google shows your ad in the same format as other results (except for denoting it as an “Ad”) so users are accustomed to seeing and clicking on results.

-Then there’s the Display ads, which we mentioned in the beginning.
-These ads are showcased on different websites of various industries, and can be created so they would reach specific target audiences with specific personas.
+Then there are the Display ads, which we mentioned in the beginning.
+These ads are showcased on different websites of various industries and can be created so they would reach specific target audiences with specific personas.

 Video ads are displayed before or after (and sometimes in the middle of) YouTube videos.
 Remember, YouTube is a search engine, too.
 The right keywords will place you in front of a video, disrupting the user’s behavior just enough to grab their attention.

 Google App Campaigns promote your mobile application through an ad displayed on Google Search Network, YouTube, Google Play, Google Display Network, and more.
-You can run ads that encourage your audience to install your app or, if they already use it, to take a certain action within your app.
+You can run ads that encourage your audience to install your app or, if they already use it, to take certain actions within your app.